nemanjarilak/Air-Quality-Mood-Light-for-Busy-Humans/README.md

 **Disclaimer:** Persistent red light may cause sudden urges to become a climate activist.
 Not responsible for LED-induced paranoia.
 If blinking continues for more than 4 hours, consult your local meteorologist.

 *Pro tip: If it's blinking red, consider:*
-a) Fire up the air purifier
+a) Firing up the air purifier
 b) Moving to the countryside
 c) Accepting your fate